 Treatment for Paralyzed Dogs

 Seeing your dog not able to move as freely as he did before is a very challenging time.
 It is frustrating, exhausting and hard work.
 But keep in mind that even with dog paralysis, your dog's life is NOT yet over!
 Depending on the cause and the severity of your dog's paralysis, there are actually treatment options available.
 It can be medication, surgery, physical/hydrotherapy, anti-inflammatory and recovery plans that will help your dog be able to properly walk again.

 Be on top of your dog's hygiene.

 Since your dog can't control his bladder/bowel, you have to keep the pee/poop away from your dog's skin immediately to avoid scalding and rashes.
-You can use a clean cloth and water or a saline solution to clean the area.
+You can use a clean cloth and water, a saline solution, or pet safe wipes to clean the area.
 Never use baby wipes on your dog since it can cause irritation.

 Also, don't forget to bathe your dog regularly and groom them to keep them happy in spite their condition.
 Paralyzed dogs' skin is at high risk of chafing and becoming sore especially the hips, elbows and ankles.
 Always check these areas and use paddings if needed.

 Going back to what's stated above, to avoid your dog from bathing in his pee and poop, dog diapers and Pawtect® Pads are such great help to keep your dog comfortable and your home clean.
 Change diapers and wash reusable pee pads when necessary.